Answers to common ABLE questions, Information to help you get ABLE ready

 For more information on this topic, please visit our History of the ABLE Act and About ABLE Accounts website pages.

 Millions of individuals with disabilities and their families depend on a wide variety of public benefits for income, health care, food and housing assistance.
-Many of these benefits require meeting a means or resource test that limits the eligibility of individuals with more than $2,000 in liquid resources such as cash savings, non-ABLE checking and savings accounts, and some retirement funds.
+Many of these benefits require meeting a means test that excludes the eligibility of individuals with more than $2,000 in liquid assets/resources such as cash savings, money in a checking or savings accounts and some retirement funds.
+The ABLE Act recognizes the extra and significant costs of living with a disability.
+ABLE accounts allow eligible people the opportunity to save and pay for qualified disability expenses.
+Supplemental Security Income beneficiaries may save and invest up to $100,000 in an ABLE account, which does not count towards the SSI resource limit.
+Medicaid and many other public benefit programs (HUD, FAFSA, SNAP) do not count any amount of ABLE funds as a countable resource.
+Reference ABLE Federal Guidance for more information.

-• The annual contribution limit have changed.
-Find current contribution limits here.
+• The annual contribution limit increases most years.
+Read current contribution limits.

-• Owners of both an ABLE account and a 529 college savings account (or if a family member is the 529 College Savings account beneficiary as defined by the law), may transfer funds from the 529 College Savings account to an ABLE account without incurring tax or penalty.
-However, the funds transferred from the 529 college savings account count toward your annual contribution limit for the tax year.
+• Owners of a 529 college savings account may transfer funds into their ABLE account, or into the ABLE account of a family member, without tax or penalty.
+The funds transferred from the 529 college savings account count toward the annual contribution limit for the calendar year.
+This provision expires December 31, 2025.

-Contributions to an ABLE account are included in the IRS Retirement Savings Contributions Tax Credit (i.e., Saver’s Credit).
-For low- to moderate-income wage earners, contributions to an ABLE account may qualify the individual for a tax credit of up to $2,000.
+• ABLE account owners who work and deposit employment income into their ABLE account may qualify for the IRS Retirement Savings Contributions Tax Credit (i.e., Saver’s Credit).
+The maximum ABLE account contribution that qualifies for the credit is $2,000, making the maximum credit $1,000.
 There are additional requirements that must be met to be eligible for this non-refundable credit.
 Visit the IRS website to find a free tax preparer.
+This tax credit expires December 31, 2025.

 General